What Does the Law Say About Allergen Labels?

 Another alternative is to refer to Snack Safely’s Snack Guide.
 Everything on the list is nut free and egg free, including some which are free of the top 8 allergens.
 Their list is a great starting point to find what works for you.

 Thanks for reading and please share in the comments if you have any additional food shopping strategies.
 I would love to hear from you.

 Thanks for reading, please help Nut Free Wok!

 The best way to see every post or recipe is to subscribe to Nut Free Wok’s email subscription (be sure to respond to the confirmation email).
 I won’t send you spam or share your email address with anyone.

 If you enjoyed this post, please use the social media buttons below to share with others.
 I am on Facebook, Twitter, Pinterest, and Instagram as @nutfreewok and it’s great to chat and interact on social media too.

 If you see any of my posts on social media, please like, retweet, comment, or share.
 I would love your help in sharing Allergy Aware Asian Fare with your friends so that I can spend more time working on recipes.

+This post was updated on May 24, 2019 to include additional information and for clarity purposes.
 I may mention the names of stores and/or brand names of products that I use because readers ask and I share products and sources which I use and think may be helpful to readers, all opinions are my own.
 Please note that manufacturing practices and ingredients can change at anytime without notice and readers are always responsible for assuring allergen safety before buying or consuming foods.
 NutFreeWok.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Thank you for your support!